-- Cover your COMPOT with grass clippings, bark, hay, leaves, coconut fiber, bamboo mulch or large garden waste (tree branches) that has been through a mulcher.
+- Cover your COMPOT with grass clippings, bark, hay, leaves, coconut fibre, bamboo mulch or large garden waste (tree branches) that has been through a mulcher.
 Do not to cover too thickly with heavy mulch.

-- Remember not to cover your COMPOT with soil as this prevents the compost from breathing and prevents the soldier flies from finding your waste.
-Your compost will still decompose if you cover it with soil, but it will take much longer to decompose and is therefore less effective.
+- Remember not to cover your COMPOT with soil as this prevents the compost from breathing and prevents the Soldier Flies from finding your waste.
+Your Compot waste will still decompose if you cover it with soil, but it will take much longer to decompose and is, therefore, less effective.
 Covering it with dirt is the same as digging a hole in the ground.
 It just takes too long to decompose.
-And you might find it hard to find.
+And you might find it hard to locate.

-- The heat created inside the pot helps breakdown the grass clippings placed on top of the COMPOT, adding valuable nitrogen and carbon (if you mow all your leaves and grass together) to the soil while reducing excess weed growth.
+- The heat created inside the pot helps break down the grass clippings placed on top of the COMPOT, adding valuable nitrogen and carbon (if you mow all your leaves and grass together) to the soil while reducing excess weed growth.
 Continue to cover with grass clippings each time you mow your lawn and watch how quickly the clippings disappear.

 - Your COMPOT should not smell, but sometimes it can when you first start to fill them.
 Make sure you cover it nicely to filter any of these odours till it acclimatises to your garden.
 If you have a real problem, you may need to add some cardboard or lime to reduce the smell.
 I have never had to do this.
-Under normal circumstances there should be no smell.
+Under normal circumstances, there should be no smell.
 Adding cardboard or lime is usually not necessary unless you have really bad clay soil and your pot is not emptying, for which there is an easy fix.
 See the FAQ’s on composting in clay or sand.
 I personally prefer to put paper and cardboard in the council bin as they take too long to be eaten by the worms.
-And council have other ways of disposing of paper and cardboard.
+Or you can follow the “above ground method“ to dispose of paper and cardboard.
 Or you can wet the cardboard and paper and lay it on your garden bed then cover it with mulch.
 But you must keep it moist for the worms to eat.
 Place your irrigation pipe or tape underneath the garden cover.

-- If for some reason your COMPOT turns into a sump and fills up with liquid, it means it is not draining into your soil (eg, really bad Clay soil).
-Either move the COMPOT to a better location or dig around, and below the pot, and fill with potting mix and worms to help break up the soil.
-It may take a while, but eventually you will have well aerated, nourished soil.
-Other horticultural methods may be needed depending of the density of your clay.
+- If for some reason your COMPOT turns into a sump and fills up with liquid, it means it is not draining into your soil (e.g., really bad Clay soil).
+Either move the COMPOT to a better location or dig around, and below the pot, (roughly 3in) and fill with cheap potting mix and worms to help break up the soil.
+It may take a while, but eventually, you will have well aerated, nourished soil.
+Other horticultural methods may be needed depending on the density of your clay.

 - To remove your pot simply twist it and wiggle it.
-If it has been in the ground for a long time you may need to dig around it as the soil can become quite compacted around it.
+If it has been in the ground for a long time you may need to dig around it a little as the soil can become quite compacted around it.
 I personally never move mine unless I am re-arranging the garden.
 This to me is more work and more time.
-Much like digging holes to bury your waste.
-And if you don’t have a big garden eventually you will run out of places to dig holes.
+Much like digging holes to bury your waste, and if you don’t have a big garden eventually you will run out of places to dig holes.

-- Just plant a few around your garden, rotate filling them and then you never need to move them.
+- Just plant a few around your garden, rotate filling them, and then you never need to move them.
 But if you want to you can.
 They are very portable and relatively easy to remove with a little jiggling.

 - You can use your COMPOT to grow plants from seeds.
 Simply reverse the lid and place in the slots of the COMPOT.
 DO NOT LOCK the lid in this position or your Compot Top will not lock into place.

 - The heat created in the pot below also warms your seedlings.
 Remember to water your seedlings occasionally.
-If you find they are drying out to quickly it means the water is draining out too quickly.
-Simply place some paper in the bottom of the lid before you fill it with soil or use organic soil that holds more water.
+If you find they are drying out too quickly it means the water is draining out too quickly.
+Simply place some paper in the bottom of the lid before you fill it with soil or use organic soil and coconut coir to help retain water.

 - Replant the seedlings in your garden when they are ready.

 - You can also use your COMPOTTOP directly in your garden to grow your seedlings.
-Plant your seeds, water and cover with the COMPOTTOP.
+Plant your seeds, water, and cover with the COMPOTTOP.
 Secure the COMPOTTOP in the ground with the stakes provided to keep vermin and birds out.
 Your COMPOTTOP now acts like a terrarium in your garden.
+See Step 8.

 - The stakes can also be used on the rim of the COMPOT or through the holes in the base of the COMPOT to secure the pot in the ground to prevent dogs from digging it up.
-However feedback from people suggests big dogs can be an issue.
-So if you have big dogs then refrain from putting meat in your Compots or follow the simple solution covered in the FAQ’s section of how to soak your scraps to deter dogs.
+However, feedback from people suggests big dogs can be an issue.
+So, if you have big dogs then refrain from putting meat in your Compots or follow the simple solution covered in the FAQ’s section of how to soak your scraps to deter dogs.
 But if you don’t want to use your Compot for your kitchen waste, then use it for your doggie doo waste.
 It works a treat.
-Just remember to put your doggie doo’s by an ornamental plant and not in your veggie patch.
+Just remember to put your doggie doos by an ornamental plant and not in your veggie patch.
 If your dog eats his own waste, then unfortunately you will have to put the Compot somewhere where your dog can’t access.
 Test it first with their waste and the fermented waste, with and without meat, to see if it does deter them or not.
 Only you know your dog.

-- Remember to cover your Pot with grass clippings, leaves, hay, sugar cane mulch, bamboo mulch, coconut fibre or straw.
+- Remember to cover your Pot with grass clippings, leaves, hay, bamboo mulch, coconut fibre or straw.
 This will filter any odours (which you should not be able to smell) and keep the hot air out in summer and the cold air out in winter.
-Basically you can cover it with anything that allows it to breathe.
-You don’t have to do this but it makes a big difference to how quickly and efficiently the waste decomposes.
+Basically, you can cover it with anything that allows it to breathe.
+You don’t have to do this, but it makes a difference to how quickly and efficiently the waste decomposes.

 - Whatever goes in your Pot reduces your council waste and methane gas thus helping the environment.
 You can’t be perfect so just do the best you can. 🙂